aiven/devportal/docs/products/flink/howto/connect-bigquery.rst

    * Select **Google Cloud BigQuery** from the list, and then select **Add new endpoint** or **Create new**.
    * Enter an *Endpoint name*, *GCP Project ID*, *Google Service Account Credentials*, and select **Create**.

-4. Select **Services** and access the Aiven for Apache Flink service where you plan to integrate the external Apache Kafka endpoint.
+4. Select **Services** and access the Aiven for Apache Flink service where you plan to integrate the Goolge BigQuery endpoint.
-5. If it is the first integration for the selected Aiven for Apache Flink service, select **Get Started** in the **Overview** page, or use the plus (+) button to add a new integration in the **Data Flow** section.
+5. If you're integrating with Aiven for Apache Flink for the first time, on the **Overview** page and select **Get Started**.
+Alternatively, you can add a new integration in the **Data Flow** section by using the plus (+) button.
 6. On the **Data Service integrations** screen, select the **Create external integration endpoint** tab.
 7. Select the checkbox next to BigQuery, and choose the BigQuery endpoint from the list to integrate.
 8. Select **Integrate**.